Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Hurricanes Advanced Stats

-- On defense, the Hurricanes are one of the best squads in NHL play, giving up 210 goals to rank second.
+- On defense, the Hurricanes have been one of the best units in league play, conceding 210 goals to rank second.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.